RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO

-- Need function to add new column
+- [ ] Add calcs to match Adam's spreadsheet
-- Add calcs to match Adam's spreadsheet
+  - [x] Need to cache min and max of certain columns to make calcs faster (generic_1_k_wh_lead_acid_asm_energy_content)
-- Color columns based on if they are calculated or if they are for the appliance
+  - [x] Create a function that calculates all of columm calcs, then returns an array of columns to add.
+Each column needs to have a header, unit, and array of values.
+Do I need to stitch based on hour?
+Or just check that I have 8760, plus 2 column headers?

-- Create grid of inputs
+* Create grid of inputs

   - Appliance:
     - kW to kW-factor
     - grain to grain-factor